Lehmer random number generator: Choice of modulus

 Most commonly, the modulus is chosen as a prime number, making the choice of a coprime seed trivial (any 0 < X_{0} < m will do).
 This produces the best-quality output, but introduces some implementation complexity, and the range of the output is unlikely to match the desired application; converting to the desired range requires an additional multiplication.

 Using a modulus m which is a power of two makes for a particularly convenient computer implementation, but comes at a cost: the period is at most m/4, and the lower bits have periods shorter than that.
 This is because the lowest k bits form a modulo-2^{k} generator all by themselves; the higher-order bits never affect lower-order bits.
 The values X_{i} are always odd (bit 0 never changes), bits 2 and 1 alternate (the lower 3 bits repeat with a period of 2), the lower 4 bits repeat with a period of 4, and so on.
 Therefore, the application using these random numbers must use the most significant bits; reducing to a smaller range using a modulo operation with an even modulus will produce disastrous results.

 To achieve this period, the multiplier must satisfy a ≡ ±3 (mod 8), and the seed X_{0} must be odd.

 Using a composite modulus is possible, but the generator must be seeded with a value coprime to m, or the period will be greatly reduced.
 For example, a modulus of F_{5} = 2^{32} + 1 might seem attractive, as the outputs can be easily mapped to a 32-bit word 0 ≤ X_{i} − 1 < 2^{32}.
 However, a seed of X_{0} = 6700417 (which divides 2^{32} + 1) or any multiple would lead to an output with a period of only 640.

+Another generator with a composite modulus is the one recommended by Nakazawa & Nakazawa: